andrew-disario/alcohol-and-marijuana-study/README.md

 <h1>Alcohol and Marijuana Study</h1>

 <h2>Description:</h2>
-This study looks at alcohol and marijuana use and frequency factors as related to age demographics in data obtained from githubusercontent.com.
+This study looks at alcohol and marijuana use and frequency factors as related to age demographics in data obtained from a dataset.
+Data was obtained from githubusercontent.com.
 When run, data is analyzed and modelled into line plots, highlighting trend differences in the data.
 <br />